Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 📏 How Far Should I Ride Each Day?

-💡 On my Texas ride, after a brutal 80-mile, 100-degree hill-climbing day, I took a rest day in Kerrville.
-It saved the rest of the tour.
+💡 After an 80-mile, 100°F hill-climbing day in Texas, I took a rest day in Kerrville.
+That decision saved the tour.

 🗺️ How Do I Plan My Route?